AdobeDocs/experience-manager-cloud-manager.en/help/using/non-production-pipelines.md

 1. Provide the repository where the pipeline should retrieve the code.

-   * **Repository** - Defines from which git repo that the pipeline should retrieve the code.
+   * **Repository** - Defines from which Git repo that the pipeline should retrieve the code.
    * **Git Branch** - Defines from which branch in Git that the selected pipeline should retrieve the code.

 1. Define your deployment options.